 A few years ago we published a feature article on Billy Vaughn — king of the “cover recording.”
 That article started a conversation among the contributors to Popularsong.org about cover versions, and more specifically, which version of a “standard” should be thought of as the standard.

 Conversation kicked into high gear when the topic of Lee Hazlewood‘s “Jackson” came up.
-Hazlewood recorded it first with Nancy Sinatra, and the song had decent chart success.
-Shortly afterward, Johnny Cash covered it as a country duet with June Carter.
-The Cash version topped the country charts, and made a small mark on the pop charts as well.
+Johnny Cash recorded it first with June Carter, which topped the country charts, and made a small mark on the pop charts as well.
+Hazlewood covered it shortly afterward with Nancy Sinatra, and it fared very well on the pop charts, probably selling about as many overall as the Cash/Carter original.
 Today the better known version is Johnny and June’s.
 The odd thing is that most casual listeners pick out the Lee and Nancy version as the one they prefer — and then insist that they’re listening to Johnny and June!
 It’s probably a toss-up as to which is better, or which is the standard.

 Speaking of Johnny Cash and June Carter, another duet of theirs that raises similar questions is Tim Hardin’s “If I Were a Carpenter.”
 Hardin hit the charts first, but was eclipsed by a cover version recorded by the great Bobby Darin.
 Cash turned it into a powerful duet, for which he and June won a Grammy Award.
 Joan Baez got into the mix with a folksy version, and for a while, Ramblin’ Jack Elliott’s version got a lot of airplay.
 Which is the standard for this standard?
 Darin?
 Cash & Carter?
 Depends on which style you favor.